cpske/ISP/django/authentication.md

 Once you enable login and logout, the next things to do are:

 1. [Access user information in views](#access-user-information-in-views) and [templates](#access-user-information-in-templates).
-2. Use a decorator to [require login to access a view method]().
-   - a simple and reliable way to enforce authentication
+2. Use a decorator to require login to access a view method.
+A reliable way to enforce authentication.

 ### URLs Provided by Django's `auth` Application